Nate Lowe Player Props: Rangers vs. Angels

-Nate Lowe -- with a slugging percentage of .500 in his past 10 games, including five extra-base hits -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the mound, on May 6 at 9:07 PM ET.
+Nate Lowe and his .432 on-base percentage over his past 10 games (89 points higher than his season-long percentage), will be in action for the Texas Rangers versus the Los Angeles Angels and Jose Suarez on May 7 at 4:07 PM ET.

-In his most recent appearance, he went 1-for-5 with an RBI against the Angels.
+He had two hits (going 2-for-4 with an RBI) in his most recent appearance against the Angels.

 Nate Lowe Game Info & Props vs. the Angels